-In addition to any other deductions allowable under the Act, a company may, subject to certain limitations referred to in section 12I(5) (see 6.6) deduct any "cost of training" incurred by the company as an "additional training allowance".
+In addition to any other deductions allowable under the Act, a company may, subject to certain limitations referred to in section 12l(5) (see 6.6), deduct any "cost of training" incurred by the company as an "additional training allowance".
 This additional training allowance must be claimed in the year of assessment during which the cost of training is incurred.
-49
+Any upfront payments for training to be provided in future can only be claimed in the year of assessment when the benefit in the form of the training is received.

-The provisions of section 12I(4) are designed to ensure that the company can only deduct the genuine costs of training, as opposed to normal salary expenses disguised as training.
+The provisions of section 12I(4) are designed to ensure that the company can deduct only the genuine costs of training, as opposed to normal salary expenses disguised as training.
 The definition of "cost of training" essentially makes provision for three types of training, namely -

-- · training provided by the company; - training provided by a connected person in relation to the company; and - training provided by an independent person.
+- training provided by the company; - training provided by a connected person in relation to the company; and - training provided by an independent person.